Putu Gede

-I Putu Gede Juni Antara (born 7 June 1995), simply known as Putu Gede, is an Indonesian professional footballer who plays as a right-back for Bhayangkara.
+I Putu Gede Juni Antara (born 7 June 1995), simply known as Putu Gede, is an Indonesian professional footballer who plays as a right-back for Liga 1 club Bhayangkara.
 He is also a Second Police Brigadier in the Indonesian National Police.

 Club career

-Persebaya ISL
+Persebaya ISL (Bhayangkara)

 On 11 November 2014, Putu Gede signed a four-year contract with Persebaya ISL.
 He made his debut on 5 April 2015 as starting line-up, which ended 1–0 victory against Mitra Kukar at Gelora Bung Tomo Stadium.

+Persib Bandung

+Putu Gede was signed for Persib Bandung to play in Liga 1 in the 2023–24 season.
+He made his debut on 2 July 2023 in a match against Madura United at the Gelora Bandung Lautan Api Stadium, Bandung.

 Personal life

 Putu Gede Juni Antara is the only son of Balinese parents and is a practicing Hindu.
 He is considered very sociable and friendly by his teammates with multiple social media accounts.

 International career

 He made his international debut for senior team on 21 March 2017, against Myanmar.